• Skip to primary navigation

 When you go through various sections of the book in the next paragraph below, you will understand more about the link between deafness, loneliness and inclusion.

-The book may be primarily about a d/Deaf person and features a protagonist who is a proud d/Deaf person.
+The book may be primarily about a deaf person and features a protagonist who is a proud deaf person.
 But it can be relatable for anyone.

 Have you ever being lonely?
 Have you ever missed anyone?
 Have you ever had your voice ignored or put down?
 Have you tried to be part of the group but couldn’t?

-You might be able to relate to the feeling of being lonely, but if you do not fit within the category of d/Deaf or hard of hearing, it is very difficult for you to understand how they are heavily linked.
+You might be able to relate to the feeling of being lonely, but if you do not fit within the category of “deaf”, it is very difficult for you to understand how they are heavily linked.

 I think the book has done very well to illustrate that to hearing people.